 U.S. Army ROTC cadet Viet Tran plans to pursue a career in robotics, and interning in the Laboratory's Homeland Sensors and Analytics Group gave him the opportunity to research a docking mechanism that allows an uncrewed aerial vehicle to land on top of an uncrewed ground vehicle during a mission.
 Tran said the hands-on experience and team environment helped his leadership and technical development.

-"I had the wonderful privilege of learning from leading Department of Defense employees and working alongside team members with diverse backgrounds and thinking perspectives, which ultimately broadened my open-minded approach to problem solving," Tran said.
+"I had the wonderful privilege of learning from leading Department of Defense problem solving," Tran said.

 ROTC cadet Viet Tran conducted research related to autonomous vehicles during his summer internship at Lincoln Laboratory.